-2.2 Existing data and projections for Cape Town
+Existing data and projections for Cape Town

 Determining accurate population statistics and future population growth trajectories remains a challenge.
-As Table 2.1 shows, Stats SA data indicate that the population of Cape Town grew from 2,6 million to 3,5 million between 1996 and 2007.
-In 2011, the total population of Cape Town, according to Census 2011, increased to approximately 3,7 million.
+As Table 1.1 shows, Stats SA data indicate that the population of Cape Town grew from 2,6 million to 3,5 million between 1996 and 2007.
+In 2011, the total population of Cape Town, increased to approximately 3,7 million.